You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What are Antidepressants?

-Antidepressants are medications used to treat depression, anxiety, and other mental health conditions.
-They work by increasing the levels of neurotransmitters, such as serotonin and norepinephrine, which help regulate mood.
+Antidepressants are a class of medications used to treat depression, anxiety, and other mental health conditions.
+They work by altering the levels of neurotransmitters, such as serotonin and norepinephrine, in the brain.
+Common types of antidepressants include selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), and tricyclic antidepressants (TCAs).

 Expert Insights